Skip to content

 "texra.latex.tikzInputDirectory": "/path/to/tikz/inputs"

-This directory will be added to the LaTeX search path when compiling figures.
+The directory is added to the LaTeX search path when compiling figures.

 Including Workspace in TEXINPUTS